ironArray/Caterva2/doc/tutorials/web-client.md

 The main Web client screen has some changes now: besides the indication of the logged in user, a new root called `@personal` just appeared, along with an upload icon.

 This `@personal` is a pseudo-root offered to each user by the subscriber (i.e. it doesn't come from a publisher).
-It allows the user to store private datasets for their use (as we'll see below), and each user can only see and access their own scratch space.
+It allows the user to store private datasets for their use (as we'll see below), and each user can only see and access their own personal space.

 Check both `foo` and `@personal`.
 The resulting list of datasets is also slightly different, with an extra input box and each listed dataset being accompanied by a short tag.
 Let's see the new stuff that you can do with all these!